SylvainMarty/geospatial-api-showcase/README.md

 ```

 **Conclusion:**

-I multiplied by 10 the number of data in the DB and the mediam response time are only multiplied by 5: it is a good start.
+I multiplied by 10 the number of data in the DB and the median response time are only multiplied by 5: it is a good start.

 I think the Artillery load tests could be improved to introduce different filters to see how the DB performs with less predictable queries.

 ### Data improvements
 The usage of the current ORM is limited: MikroORM doesn't support PostGIS types and functions out of the box so I had to write native queries.

 For a small project, using a library like Knex would have been easier and smaller.

 For a project which is going to grow, I would stick to use an ORM for better maintainability.

 It would improve user experience to be able to search by already defined area like a city, a region, etc.

 This means we would have to store the polygons that corresponds to a defined area.

 By storing the polygons of a defined area, we could pre-process the statistics for this area to deliver the result instantaneously.

 It would also mean implementing a solution to update the statistics of defined area when their data changes.

 ### Code improvements
 For a larger project, it would be useful to avoid leaking ORM entities to external modules.

 To achieve this, we could use DTOs or a more heavy architecture like the hexagonal architecture.

 With the current structure of the business code, it would not be difficult to add this clear layer of isolation.

 For now, collision of companies in the DB is not implemented.

 The system deletes the previous import before importing the new data.

 It means the property `name` at the root of GeoJSON MUST be set correctly to avoid duplicates.

 Deleting the <100k entries takes ~70ms.

 There is a workaround in the `CompanyRepository` that introduces an SQL injection vulnerability:

 A safe solution should be found before considering to send this code in production.

 Here is what I would expect to work with MikroORM query builder:
 ```ts
 public async findPaginatedCompaniesFromPolygonAndMarketIdentifies(